Diabetes mellitus (Recreational Diving Guidance)

-3. The physician in charge of the diabetic at the diabetic clinic must consider the level of control to be satisfactory.
+4. The physician in charge of the diabetic at the diabetic clinic must consider the level of control to be satisfactory.
 This implies that the long-term control of the diabetic condition must be good.
 A guide to this may be obtained from the HbA1c (should be less than 70 mmol/mol).
 Ideally the treating physician should indicate if there are any other clinical issues they feel the diving physician should be aware of.
 Sometimes it is the case that the treating physician refuses to complete this form.
-If so the diver still needs to complete their section of the form and bring copies from the notes of the medical summary (to attempt to address questions 3, 4, 9, 10 and 11) along with the diver’s own declaration and copies of their medication list, latest HbA1c result, latest urine microalbumin result and latest retinopathy screen result.
+If so the diver still needs to complete their section of the Diabetes form and bring copies from the notes of the medical summary (to attempt to address questions 3, 4, 9, 10 and 11) along with the diver’s own declaration and copies of their medication list, latest HbA1c result, latest urine microalbumin result and latest retinopathy screen result.

-4. There must be no microalbuminuria present.
+5. There must be no microalbuminuria present.
 Any degree of retinopathy beyond background retinopathy is not allowed.
-There must be no evidence of neuropathy (sensory, motor or automatic), nor of vascular or microvascular disease beyond the background retinopathy in the eye.
+There must be no evidence of neuropathy (sensory, motor or autonomic), nor of vascular or microvascular disease beyond the background retinopathy in the eye.